At the completion of this short read, you will be able to set up your digital certificate for signing.

 3. You must not share your Digital Certificate

-The rules around sharing your digital certificate are not designed to make your signing life difficult, but are designed to protect the integrity of the network, and the integrity of your signature.
+The rules around sharing your digital certificate are designed to protect the integrity of the network, and the integrity of your signature.
 PEXA takes this issue very seriously, just as your business would when dealing with a wet signature on paper documents.
 To this end, it is your organisation’s responsibility to verify the identity of any digital certificate users or recipients.

 4. There are some signing rules you must observe